-The HACB has established the following thresholds for repayment of debts:
+The HACB has established the following thresholds for repayment of debts, any deviation must be pre-approved by HACB management:

 Amounts between \$3,000 and the federal or state threshold for criminal prosecution must be repaid within 36 months.

 Amounts between \$2,000 and \$2,999 must be repaid within thirty (30) months.